rmgibbo/wetfe/README.md

-    The software comprising this GitHub project is licensed under
+    The software comprising this GitHub repository is licensed under
     the GNU Affero General Public License as published by
     the Free Software Foundation, either version 3 of the License, or
     (at your option) any later version.